anujanand6/ai-life-coach-langchain/README.md

-# WiseMind AI: GPT-powered Life Coach app built using Langchain and Streamlit [Under development]
+# WiseMind AI: GPT-powered Life Coach app built using Langchain [Under development]

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://wisemind.streamlit.app/)

+"""
-Welcome to WiseMind AI!
+Welcome to WiseMind AI, your next-level life coaching experience!

-Discover **Rocky** and **Emma**, your new AI-powered companions!
-Customize the personality of each coach to whom you like!
+Meet **Rocky** and **Emma**—your lively AI buddies tailored to vibe with your unique persona.

-Dive into personalized fitness and nutrition plans with Rocky's unique blend of expertise and Kevin Hart's vivacious energy or Rocky Balboa's discipline to push you to your limits.
-Explore the depths of your emotions and relationships under the wise and nurturing guidance of Emma, echoing the warmth of someone like Oprah Winfrey, Ellen DeGeneres or even Master Yoda!.
-Unlock a transformative journey tailored by you and just for you.
-Embark on a chat, embrace change, and enrich your life.
+Step into a world of bespoke fitness and nutrition with Rocky, channeling the spirited zest of Kevin Hart or the iron grit of Rocky Balboa to fuel your fire.
+Delve into the heart of your emotions and relationships alongside Emma, whose gentle wisdom resonates with the likes of Oprah, Ellen, or even Master Yoda!

-Welcome to your next-level life coaching experience!
+Your chat with change begins here, in a realm where self-growth is a journey molded by you, for you.
+"""

 ## 💬 Life coaches
 Here are a few coaches implemented so far: